na-na-hi/renget/archive/iftod.md

 \>Eventually get so exhausted from both the movement and the constant orgasms your stamina runs out.
 \>At this point, they drag your body through the snow into their cave, as one Wulg remains with your cock inside them to keep you warm.
 \>Wake up with a freshly killed Popo and surrounded by Wulgs.
-\>You won't be making it back home for a while.
+\>You won't be making it back home for a while.%%

 ---
 ###*Yian Garuga*